 Residential students are provided with catered meals for breakfast and dinner, which are served on campus every day.
 Please note there is no self-catering accommodation available.

 A student committee meets with the chef twice per semester to discuss the meal plan for residential students.
-Please click here to view the most recent meal plan.
+Please see below for a sample meal plan:

 Lunch is not included in the College accommodation package, but is available for purchase from the cafeteria on weekdays.